tatiana-bernon/pearing/README.md

-# Gardenz
+# skillShare

-> Empowering community gardens in New Zealand
+> A platform bringing developers together to help each other.

 ## Setup

 To get started, clone this repo and then:

 ```
-cd gardenz
+cd skillshare
 npm install
 npm run db:migrate
 npm run db:seed